-This course examines how the brain is directly affected by prenatal alcohol exposure.
-The effects of neurological damage and impairment will be examined in relation to specific behaviour patterns that are often associated with Fetal Alcohol Spectrum Disorder.
-The student will study the impact of prenatal alcohol exposure on various neurodevelopmental areas, including attention, memory, cognition, language and impulsivity.
+This course presents information on the components and functioning of the human brain.
+The development of brain functioning considers the effects of prenatal alcohol exposure.
+The resulting impairment is examined in relation to specific behavior patterns that are often associated with FASD.
+Students will also examine the impact of prenatal alcohol exposure on various developmental areas that affect attention, memory, cognition, language, sensory perception, social emotional behaviours and impulsivity.
 Not available for supplemental.
 Prerequisites: take FAS-150.